TuAF F-104S

 "Sparrow") was the most potent version of the Starfighter to be

 built.
-It was an upgraded and improved version of the F-104G that was built by Fiat.
+It was an upgraded and improved version of the F-104G that was built

-Aeronautica Militare Italiana (AMI).
-However, it has also been exported to The F-104S was the
+the Aeronautica Militare Italiana (AMI).
+However, it has also been exported

-winner of the AWX (All-Weather Interceptor) design competition held in 1965 by the
+winner of the AWX (All-Weather Interceptor) design competition held in 1965

-produced a total of 246 F-104S, 206 of them for the AMI and 40 for AMI serials were
+a total of 246 F-104S, 206 of them for the AMI and 40 for AMI serials were

-MM6701/6850, MM6869/MM6881, MM6886/MM6887, MM6890, and MM6907/MM6946, a total
+MM6701/6850, MM6869/MM6881, MM6886/MM6887, MM6890, and MM6907/MM6946, a

-of 206 being delivered.
+total of 206 being delivered.
 A further 20 were

 laid down for a subsequently-cancelled Turkish order.
-Only one of these, MM6946
+Only one of these,

-was completed as a replacement for MM6766 which crashed before delivery.
-References: Zipper magazines Harry Prins E-mail: Ahmet Okan Akinci, Scramble magazine Serhat Guvenc Given information is based on best available references, any proven
+MM6946 was completed as a replacement for MM6766 which crashed before delivery.
+References: Zipper magazines Harry Prins E-mail: Ahmet Okan Akinci, Scramble magazine Serhat Guvenc Given information is based on best available references, any proven correction

-correction is welcome!
+is welcome!

 40°57'50.07"N 28°49'31.73"E